nirumand/gitops-demo-config/README.md

 ```

 ## Sync Windows
 The application synchronization can be restricted to non-business hours.
-This avoid distruption in services during daily work.
+This avoids distruption in services during daily work.

 In this example, we have defined two sync windows for the argo project `gitops-prod`.

-- Allow sync every day at 8 PM fro two hours
+- Allow sync everyday at 8 PM fro two hours
-- Deny Sync every day at 8 am for 12 hours.
-During this time manual syncing is also disabled.
+- Deny Sync everyday at 8 am for 12 hours.
+During this time, manual syncing is also disabled.

-Application can be manually synced if it is not in the deny sync window.
+Application can be manually synced if it is not in the `deny` sync window.
 If application configuration is changed, ArgoCD will info about the sync windows:

 ```bash
 kubectl apply -f .\advance-examples\applications\argoapp-webserver-prod.yaml -n argocd
 ```

 ![argocd-sync-window-error](./images/argocd-syncwindow-error.png)